avamsykiran/Angular15_9to11_05Feb24_04Mar24/README.md

                 //.......
             }

     Angular Component or Directive Life Cycle Hooks

         constructor()                   gets invoked after the allocation of the object ngOnChanges(SimpelChanges)      gets invoked every time when the @Input() fields change ngOnInit()                      gets invoked after the first render (only once) ngDoCheck()                     is used to detect and act upon changes that angular cannot detect on its own. incoekd after ngOnInit() for the first time and then after ngOnChanges().
                 ngAfterContentInit()
                 ngAfterContentChecked()
                 ngAfterViewInit()
                 ngAfterViewChecked()
         ngOnDestroy()                   gets invoekd just before the Component is unloaded.

+    Handling Asynchronous Operations - (using Observables from RxJS)

+        Observable is a class that handles an aysnc operation and keeps the main application informed of the intermidiate results / errors/ complition of the async operation.

+        Javascript already offers a class called Promise for the same purpose.

+        Promise     can be subscribed only by one subcriber can emit only one result that too after the complition of the job can emit an error if the job fails

+        Observable  can be subscribed more than one subcriber can emit any number of results intermidiatly (while the job is still in progress) can emit the complition of the job can emit an error if the job fails

+        cosnt bgJob = observer => {
+            //async code goes here....
+            //observer.next(val)        is used to emit intermidate results
+            //observer.error(err)       is used to emit error
+            //observer.complete()       is used to signal completion
+        };

+        let ob = new Observable( bgJob );

+        //main application (or a component in our case) ob.subscribe({
+            next: val => { /*we can receive the intermidiate results */ },
+            error: err => { /*we are supposed to handle the error */ },
+            complete: () => { /* respond to the job completion */}
+        });

+    Subject - (used for inter-component communication via services)

+        Subject is a class provided by rxjs framework that offers a pre-managed observable.

+        if an object of the Subject is made available to the components, a component can use '.next(data)' to publish data into the subject and the subject will notify the data to all other components that are subscribing to it.

+        ComponentA -----push data-----> subject ------emit data------> ComponentB

+    BehaviourSubject - (used for inter-component communication via services)

+        1. BehaviourSubject takes an initalValue unlike Subject.

+                let s1 = new Subject();
+                let s2 = new BehaviourSubject(0);

+        2. Subject emits valeus to existing subscribers only.
+Wheras BehaviourSubject emits inital or currentValeu toe new subscribers. (however BehaviourSubject can rememebr only the last valeu emitted)

+            s1.subscribe( val => console.log(val)); //componentA        will receive 10
+            s1.next(10);    //componentC
+            s1.subscribe( val => console.log(val)); //componentB        will not receive 10

+            s2.subscribe( val => console.log(val)); //componentA        will receive 0 and 10 and 20
+            s2.next(10);    //componentC
+            s2.subscribe( val => console.log(val)); //componentB        will receive 10 and 20
+            s2.next(20);    //componentC
+            s2.subscribe( val => console.log(val)); //componentD        will receive 20